-You do not necessarily have to take all of your FMLA leave at once.
-If you are taking leave for a disability (yours or a family member's), you may take leave intermittently—a few days or hours at a time—or work on a reduced schedule if it's medically necessary.
+You don't necessarily have to take all of your FMLA leave at once.
+If you're taking leave for a disability (yours or a family member's), you may take leave intermittently—a few days or hours at a time—or work on a reduced schedule if it's medically necessary.
 Intermittent or reduced schedule military leave is also available for caregiving or for qualifying exigencies.
 However, if you want to take intermittent or reduced schedule leave to care for a new child (for example, to return to work part time), your employer must agree to the request.

-While you are on FMLA leave, you are entitled to continue your group health insurance benefits, if your company provides them.
+While you're on FMLA leave, you're entitled to continue your group health insurance benefits, if your company provides them.
 If you usually pay part of the premium, your employer can require you to continue paying your share.

-When you finish taking FMLA leave, if you are still able to perform your job duties, you have the right to be reinstated to your former position or one that is equivalent to it in all important respects, including pay, job duties, shift, schedule, and so on.
+You can't be let go while you're on disability leave.
+And when you finish taking FMLA leave, if you're still able to perform your job duties, you have the right to be reinstated to your former position or one that's equivalent to it in all important respects, including pay, job duties, shift, schedule, and so on.
 All of your employee benefits must be reinstated, as well.
-There are a handful of situations when reinstatement might not be required (for example, if your job was eliminated while you were on leave), but these are exceptions to the general rule.
+There are a handful of situations when reinstatement might not be required (for example, if your job was eliminated while you were on disability leave), but these are exceptions to the general rule.

 If you don't have to same ability to do your job when you return because of a disability, your employer must try to accommodate you so that you can do the job with your impairments—if it's reasonable to do so.
 For more information, see our article that discusses your right to accommodations when you return from a medical leave.